 Personal History of Cardiovascular Disease

 If you have already had a heart attack, your risk of having another is substantial.
-About 20% of men and 25% of women suffer a second heart attack within five years of their first attack.
-Even if you have not had a heart attack, being diagnosed with coronary heart disease —the buildup of plaques in the coronary arteries —raises your risk.
+About 20 percent of men and 25 percent of women suffer a second heart attack within five years of their first attack.
+Even if you have not had a heart attack, being diagnosed with coronary heart disease—the buildup of plaques in the coronary arteries—raises your risk.
 These plaques can rupture, triggering the formation of a blood clot that could lead to a heart attack.

 Atherosclerosis can also occur in other arteries of the body.
 For example, atherosclerosis in the carotid arteries, which supply blood to the brain, can lead to a stroke.
 Plaques in the arteries of the legs can cause peripheral arterial disease, an illness that results in intermittent claudication (painful leg cramps during physical exertion).
 In addition, atherosclerosis in the aorta can produce an abdominal aortic aneurysm (enlargement or weakening of the wall of the abdominal aorta).
 Individuals with these conditions invariably have significant atherosclerosis in their coronary arteries as well, and thus they are also at heightened risk for a heart attack.